design-automation-edu/urban-prototyping-2018/chung_yan/iteration2.md

 ## Evaluation
 We now understand that the increase of building setbacks cannot improve the lighting quality of the interior space of building in this situation.
-This proved that it is not the problem of distance among buildings and we should focus on building typologies instead.
+This proved that distance among buildings is not the problem and we should focus on building typologies instead.

 These are the suggestions for refinements in the 3rd iteration: